About

 Current research focus

-The second research area of our group is diabetes late complications.
-We have long term clinical studies on microvascular complications and the influence of glycemic control and advanced glycation.
+The first area of our group has been diabetes late complications.
+We have long term clinical studies on microvascular complications and the influence of glycemic control and advanced glycation (The Oslo Study).
 Recently the risk of early atherosclerosis in childhood onset type 1 diabetes has been the focus in several of our studies, with measurement of vessel wall thickness (IVUS, IMT, MRI) and vessel elasticity, and biochemical markers, as well as clinical data and risk factors.
-Martin Heier is now a postdoc in San Francisco as part of the EU Scientia Fellow Program, studying HDL Cholesterol function.
-The 10 years follow up of the prospective study “Atherosclerosis in Childhood Diabetes” will start in 2017.
-This will also include eye examinations and assessment of retinal vessel calibre.
-The project aim to develop a new risk score for CVD in childhood onset type 1 diabetes.
+I am co-PI with Hanna Dis Margeirsdottir of the 10 years follow up of the prospective study “Atherosclerosis in Childhood Diabetes” has now been completed and results are soon to be published.
+The project aims to develop a new risk score for CVD in childhood onset type 1 diabetes.